Careers360 Logo

 Answer.
 [D]

 Solution.
-Polynomial : It is an expression of more than two algebraic terms, especially the sum of several terms that contains different powers of the same variable(s) and a quadratic polynomial is polynomial of degree 2.
+Polynomial: It is an expression of more than two algebraic terms, especially the sum of several terms that contain different powers of the same variable(s) and a quadratic polynomial is polynomial of degree 2.

-If p(x) is quadratic polynomial then there are almost 2 values of x exists called roots.
+If p(x) is a quadratic polynomial, then there are almost 2 values of x exists called roots.

 Hence, the graph of p(x) cuts the x-axis almost 2 times.